Voice Over Producer, Editor, and Technical Coach – Michael Smith…

 In my day to day life, I work along side several very talented voices, creative directors and other producers, in the field of Health Science Marketing and Education and Biomedical Visualization.

 When it comes to life in the studio – recording, editing, and performing, I go through the same struggles that other voice talent are always facing, as well as witness them as a director, producer and studio owner.
 I share those stories, along with my own personal journey, with the people I work with.
 Real voice over guidance, from a real voice over coach.
 Someone who has not just been there – but is there.
-When it comes to coaching, These are the things I try my hardest to bring to the table.
+When it comes to coaching, these are the things I try my hardest to bring to the table.

 These days, my personal business life is centered around voice over casting, production, project management and editing for motion picture (animation) – primarily in the medical, technical and health science marketplace.
 My primary focus when working with voice talent and coaching is more heavily skewed toward the technical side of things.